ibm-cloud-docs/solution-tutorials/application-log-analysis.md

 ## Provision a {{site.data.keyword.la_short}} instance
 {: #provision_logna_instance}

-From the movement, an application is deployed to a {{site.data.keyword.containerlong_notm}} cluster in {{site.data.keyword.Bluemix_notm}}, the app starts generating diagnostic output, i.e. logs and you want to access logs to troubleshoot problems and pre-empt issues.
-At any time, you want to have access to different types of logs such as worker logs, pod logs, app logs, or network logs.
+From the moment, an application is deployed to a {{site.data.keyword.containerlong_notm}} cluster in {{site.data.keyword.Bluemix_notm}}, the app starts generating diagnostic output, i.e. logs and you may want to access and analyze different types of logs such as worker logs, pod logs, app logs, or network logs to troubleshoot problems and pre-empt issues.
 By using the {{site.data.keyword.la_short}} service, it is possible to aggregate logs from various sources and retain them as long as needed.
 This allows to analyze the "big picture" when required and to troubleshoot more complex situations.

 To provision a {{site.data.keyword.la_short}} service,

 1. Navigate to [observability](https://{DomainName}/observe/) page and under **Logging**, click **Create instance**.
 1. Provide a unique **Service name**.
-1. Choose a region/location and Select a resource group.
+1. Choose a region/location and select a resource group.
 1. Select **7 day Log Search** as your plan and Click **Create**.

 With this you configured a centralized log management system where log data is hosted on IBM Cloud.

 ## Deploy and configure a Kubernetes app to forward logs
 {: #deploy_configure_kubernetes_app}
-The ready-to-run [code for the logging app is located in this Github repository](https://github.com/IBM-Cloud/application-log-analysis).
+The ready-to-run [code for the logging app is located in this GitHub repository](https://github.com/IBM-Cloud/application-log-analysis).
 The application is written using [Django](https://www.djangoproject.com/), a popular Python server-side web framework.
 Clone or download the repository, then deploy the app to {{site.data.keyword.containershort_notm}} on {{site.data.keyword.Bluemix_notm}}.

-### Deploy the python application
+### Deploy the Python application
 On a terminal,

-1. Clone the Github repository:
+1. Clone the GitHub repository:

    ```sh
    git clone https://github.com/IBM-Cloud/application-log-analysis